 This is the part where most thank you pages fall short, but adding this one thing to your thank you page will make the world of difference in terms of your conversions and sales.

 Your CTA could be as simple as asking your new subscribers to download their lead magnet.
-Or, it could be more complex, like suggesting several blog posts for them to read.
-(Content Marketing Institute does both on their thank you page.)
+Or, it could be more complex, like offering a coupon code and encouraging users to start shopping, like in the thank you page example created with SeedProd below.

 So what other CTAs can you include?
 Well, here are some great thank you page call to action examples…